gregarious/lilypad-server/README.md

         $ pip install -r requirements.txt

 4. Three environment variables need to be set:
-    1. `DJANGO_SETTINGS_MODULE`: tells any Django process which settings file to use
+    1. `DJANGO_SETTINGS_MODULE`: tells any Django process which settings file to use.
     2. `DATABASE_URL`: declares the local DB configuration.
+You'll need to set up the backend on your own.
-    3. `CLIENT_APP_PARENT`: the directory that houses various client-side app repositories
+    3. `CLIENT_APP_PARENT`: the directory that houses various client-side app repositories.
+See the note below.

     The recommended way to do this (for development installations, at least) is to add this variable to your virtualenv.
-To do so, add the following lines to your `.virtualenvs/lilypad/bin/postactivate`:
+To do so, add the following lines to your `.virtualenvs/lilypad/bin/postactivate`, adjusting anything for your environment:

         export DJANGO_SETTINGS_MODULE='lilypad_server.settings.development'
         export DATABASE_URL='postgres://localhost/lilypad_development'